Frequently Asked Questions

 How often are they?

 We usually perform 4 concerts a year.
 Musically speaking, the summer concert is lighter than those in Autumn and Spring.
 There are also invitations to sing in other choirs from time to time, for example at Christmas time, and at the occasional wedding.
-Most concerts are held in Royston Parish Church but, we are sometimes perform locally in other places.

 How are they publicised?